Fukaya categories of blowups: Moduli spaces of treed disks

-The image of $w_{12}, w_{21}$ in the space $S$ is the {\em nodal point}.
-A nodal disk $S$ with multiple nodes $w_{ij}, i,j \in \{ 1,\ldots, k\}, i \neq j$ is obtained by repeating this construction \eqref{glueS} with $S_1,S_2$ nodal disks with fewer nodes, and $w_{12}, w_{21}$ distinct from the previous nodes.
+A nodal disk $S$ with multiple nodes $w_{ij}, i,j \in \{ 1,\ldots, k\}, i \neq j$ is obtained by repeating this construction \eqref{glueS} with $S_1,S_2$ nodal disks with fewer nodes, and $w_{12}, w_{21}$ distinct from the other nodes.
 More generally we allow boundary and interior markings.
 For an integer $d \ge 0$ a {\em nodal disk with $d+1$ boundary markings} is a nodal disk $S$ equipped with a finite ordered collection of points $\ul{x} = (x_0,\ldots,x_d)$ on the boundary $\partial S$, disjoint from the nodes, in counterclockwise cyclic order around the boundary $\partial S$.
 A $(d+1)$-marked nodal disk $(S,\ul{x})$ is {\em stable} if each component $S_v$ has at least three special (nodal or marked) points, or equivalently the group $\Aut(S,\ul{x})$ of automorphisms of $S$ leaving $\ul{x}$ pointwise fixed is trivial.
 The moduli space of $(d+1)$-marked stable disks $ [(S,\ul{x})]$ forms a compact cell complex, isomorphic as a cell complex to the associahedron from Stasheff \cite{Stasheff_63, Stasheff_1970}.

 More complicated configurations involve spherical components.
-A {\em sphere} is a complex surface biholomorphic to the projective line $S^2 \cong \P^1$.
-We allow sphere components $\P^1 \cong S_v \subset S$ and interior markings $z_1,\ldots, z_d \in \on{int}(S)$ in the definition of marked nodal disks $S$.
+A {\em marked sphere} is a complex surface biholomorphic to the projective line $S^2 \cong \P^1$ together with a distinct ordered list of markings $z_1, \ldots, z_k\in S^2$.
 A nodal disk $S$ with a single interior node $w \in S$ is defined similarly to that of a boundary node by using the construction \eqref{glueS}, except in this case $S$ is obtained by gluing together a nodal disk $S_1$ with a marked sphere $S_2$ with $w_{12}, w_{21}$ points in the interior $\on{int}(S)$.
 General treed disks are defined as in Oh \cite{Oh_1993}, Cornea-Lalonde \cite{cl:clusters}, Biran-Cornea \cite{Biran_Cornea, Biran_Cornea_09}, and Seidel \cite{Seidel_2011}.